Mushegh I Mamikonian: Biography

 Peace was subsequently made between Iran and Rome, with Armenia becoming a protectorate of the latter once more.
-However, Pap was soon murdered at the behest of Valens due to his disobedience towards the Roman emperor.
+However, in 374 or 375, Pap was murdered at the behest of Valens due to his disobedience towards the Roman emperor.
 The Romans then installed another Arsacid named Varazdat on the Armenian throne, with Mushegh becoming his regent.
 In 377, Valens was forced to call his forces in Armenia back to wage war with the Goths, which quickly resulted in the destabilization of Armenia.
 Varazdat, who was young and impressionable, was by convinced by a group of Armenian nobles that Mushegh posed a danger to his rule, and had played a part in Pap's murder.
 Varazdat therefore had Mushegh killed at a banquet and appointed his tutor (dayeak) Bat Saharuni as the new sparapet, in violation of tradition.
 Mushegh's family and relatives put his body on a high tower, believing that the spirits (aralez) would descend and bring him back to life.

+According to historian Hakob Manandian's interpretation, Mushegh and the pro-Roman party had lost faith in the viability of the Arsacid monarchy and decided to solidify Roman presence in the country at the expense of monarchical authority, specifically through the establishment of Roman fortified settlements throughout Armenia.
+Manandian argues that this policy would have ultimately resulted in Armenia's annexation by Rome, and that Varazdat's enmity with Mushegh was the result of the pro-Roman party's policy and the king's efforts to preserve royal authority.

 After Mushegh's murder, his kinsman Manuel Mamikonian returned from captivity in Iran and drove Varazdat out of the country to avenge Mushegh.
 Manuel spared the life of the young king, but killed Bat Saharuni.
 Manuel then placed Varazdat's young cousins Arshak and Vagharshak on the throne.

 Mushegh may be identical with the Artabanes mentioned in the works of the contemporary Roman historian Ammianus Marcellinus.
 Both were military officers; both are said to have led the negotiations with Valens which resulted in Pap's return to Armenia; and both were accused of treason.
-However, Mushegh was murdered after Pap's death, while Artabanes was killed by Pap's orders due suspicion of treason.
-Lenski thinks, on the contrary, that Artabanes was Vahan Mamikonian, the Apostate.
+However, Mushegh was murdered after Pap's death, while Artabanes was killed by Pap's orders on suspicion of treason.

+Lenski believes that Artabanes may be identified with aspects of two of the Mamikonian sparapets mentioned by Faustus for this period: Mushegh and Vahan Mamikonian, the Apostate.
+Similarly, Robert Bedrosian suggests that in Faustus's account, Artabanes is split into the figures of Mushegh and Vahan, with the former remaining loyal to the monarchy and the latter collaborating with the Persians, thus "spreading the responsibility" for Artabanes's duplicitous actions.
+Bedrosian explains the difference in timing of the deaths of Mushegh and Artabanes as a reflection of Faustus's biases; in Faustus's account, Mushegh cannot be killed by Pap, a true Arsacid ruler, so the murder is instead attributed to his successor Varazdat, whom Faustus describes as illegitimate.